Irreducible components of sets of points in the plane that satisfy distance conditions: Introduction

 In \SEC{main}, we present the assertions of the main result \Cref{thm:main} and \Cref{cor:main}.
 We show in \SEC{pair} that \Cref{thm:main} is implied by the irreducibility of certain fiber products associated to graphs that have not too many edges (the proof of a key lemma is deferred to \APP{fiber}).
 In \SEC{red}, we prove \Cref{thm:main,cor:main} by showing that these fiber products are irreducible via induction on the number of vertices.
 This concludes the main content of this article.
 In the remaining \SEC{app} and \APP{scheme}, we present applications of our main results, namely \Cref{cor:inv,cor:cal}.
 In particular, we combinatorially characterize the number of irreducible components of coupler curves of planar mechanisms and their degrees.
-We conclude with a short discussion on the real connected components of sets of realizations. \makeatletter \makeatother \begingroup \addvspace#1{ }
+In \SEC{app} is also a short discussion on the real connected components of sets of realizations.
+We conclude in \SEC{dim} with some remarks on the higher dimensional analogs of our main results.